m-schoeffel/data_driven_stochastic_mpc/README.md

 The disturbance estimation module receives both the predicted and actual state of the system.
 It utilizes the last n differences between the predicted and the actual state of the system to estimate the distribution of the disturbance via a discounted Kernel Density Estimation.
 It outputs the estimation of the distribution to the [constraint_tightening](constraint_tightening/) module.

 ### [Constraint Tightening](constraint_tightening/)
-The constraint tightening module takes the disturbance distribution and projects in onto the constraints to get the confidence interval based on the risk parameter specified in [config.yaml](config/config.yaml).
+The constraint tightening module takes the disturbance distribution and projects it onto the constraints to get the confidence interval based on the risk parameter specified in [config.yaml](config/config.yaml).